yohannes57/SBA_MONGODB_APP/README.md

 ## Description

 The Online Store API is a RESTful API for managing an online store.
-The API supports CRUD operations for Customers, Products, and Orders, allowing for the creation, retrieval, updating, and deletion of data in a MongoDB database.
+The API supports CRUD operations for Customers, Products, and Orders, allowing for the creation, retrieval, updating, and deletion of data in a MongoDB using MONGOOSE Library.

 ## Table of Contents